 - API Server Public Endpoint: the IP address and port that the Kubernetes API Server uses to provide services over the Internet.
 It allows you to manage the cluster by using kubectl or other tools on the client.

-- Testing Domain: the domain that is used for service testing.
+- Testing Domain: the domain name that is used for service testing.
 The suffix of the domain is

-You can Connect to Kubernetes clusters through kubectl and run
+You can use kubectl and run the